mckinziebrandon/DeepChatModels/README.md

 ## Sanity checks

 Now that the goals for DynamicBot have been met design-wise, I'm digging into the first big testing/debugging stage.
-At the moment, a random search over hyperparameters is being run, which should take a couple days to finish and plot all the pretty visualizations.
-Until then, I'm collecting outputs for a variety of sanity checks.

 ### Check 1: Ensure a large DynamicBot can overfit a small dataset.